JLESC/jlesc.github.io/_projects/lossy-compress-linear-algebra.md

 in-line compressed arrays to determine the best configuration to maximize performance for certain kernels and access patterns.
 This work is being compiled into a publication for 2022.
-These works will be used in the current integration of lossy compression into PySDC.
+These works will be used in the current integration of lossy compression into pySDC.

 ## Visits and meetings